 Stanley Anderson, M.D. and Tiffany Anderson Ed D., TPS Superintendent created the Stanley & Tiffany Anderson scholarship.This scholarship is to provide financial assistance to a Topeka Public Schools graduating senior(s) with a minimum 2.0 cumulative GPA enrolling in college or who will enroll in college within six months of graduation to further their education with an emphasis on degree completion.
 Click here to download an application packet.

 Minority Leadership Academy Scholarship

 The Minority Leadership Academy Program was established in 2010.
-The Scholarship was created by the first group of graduates of the academy.
+The scholarship was created by the first group of graduates of the academy.
 This group's goal is to inspire minority talent to pursue an education degree after high school.
-The hoped for program outcome is that students of color are influenced to return to TPS to work after college graduation.
+The hope for program outcome is that minority students are influenced to return to Topeka Public Schools to work after college graduation.
 Click here to download an application packet.

 Anderson Trust Fund

-In 1998, John and Marcella Anderson established a fund designed to provide emergency grants to students of Topeka Public Schools.
-The Anderson Trust Fund provides students with a once-annually emergency grant to address needs as determined by the educators working directly with him or her.
+In 1998, John and Marcella Anderson established a fund designed to provide emergency grants to students in Topeka Public Schools.
+The Anderson Trust Fund provides students with an annual emergency grant to address needs as determined by the educators working directly with him or her.
 Unfortunately, each year the need for emergency assistance is greater than the funds available.

 Partnerships and Other Initiatives